 “We will hold them accountable, there’s no free pass,” Connecticut Governor Dannel Malloy said at a press conference yesterday.

-Consolidated Edison Inc. (ED) will bring two more underground networks online today, restoring power to the tip of lower Manhattan, Mike Clendenin, a company spokesman, said in a phone interview.
+Consolidated Edison Inc. (ED:US) will bring two more underground networks online today, restoring power to the tip of lower Manhattan, Mike Clendenin, a company spokesman, said in a phone interview.
 Full restoration for Manhattan customers is expected tomorrow, he said.